 If your parent is currently on Medicaid and in a nursing facility, or heading that direction, know that protections exist.
 Medicaid planning done early makes a real difference.
 A few decisions now about how assets are titled and documented can mean the difference between keeping the home in the family and watching it liquidated to pay back the state.

 If your parent is on Medicaid or heading that direction, call us.
 We handle Medicaid planning and estate recovery defense.
-Ballow & Lynde, 1200 Veterans Highway, Suite B-3, Bristol, PA 19007, (215) 949-0888, lawyermarc.com.
+Ballow & Lynde PLLC, 1200 Veterans Highway, Suite B-3, Bristol, PA 19007, (215) 949-0888, lawyermarc.com.

 Need help with Medicaid planning or estate recovery?
-Ballow & Lynde represents clients throughout Bucks County in elder law and estate planning matters.
+Ballow & Lynde PLLC represents clients throughout Bucks County in elder law and estate planning matters.
 Schedule a free consultation or call us at 215-949-0888.

 Related Practice Areas: